chibihime/Meal-Rec/README.md

 - Python 3.7 or later
 - The required Python packages are listed in the `requirements.txt` file.

+## Dataset Availability
+- The one I've used can be found here: https://www.kaggle.com/datasets/pes12017000148/food-ingredients-and-recipe-dataset-with-images

 ## Setup

 1. Clone this repository or download the script.